hippiehunter/dblbook/src/errors/errors.md

 - Protect log data against unauthorized access.
 - Be mindful of the security implications of logging sensitive information.
 Whenever possible, avoid logging sensitive information like passwords, PII, etc.

-## Choosing between them<!--How about "Choosing the best method of attack"?-->
+## Choosing the best method of attack

 -   **Nature of the problem**: For immediate errors or crashes, a traceback provides the first clue.
 For more complex issues, particularly those related to logic or state, debugging is more appropriate.
 Logging is key for issues that manifest over time or in specific environments.
 -   **Development vs. production**: While debugging is often a development-phase activity, logging is crucial in both development and production.
 Tracebacks are useful in both phases but are more often associated with unexpected errors in production.